GOsplit, a new way of bill splitting

 However, despite its seamless and convenient in-app cashless transactions, it lacks a feature to allow users to efficiently split bills and collect their shares within the app.

-As a designer, I recognize an opportunity to enhance the app by integrating bill-splitting features.
+As a designer, I recognise an opportunity to enhance the app by integrating bill-splitting features.

 Many people find bill-splitting complicated and tricky, especially in a group gatherings for a meal.
 Typically when the bill comes, one person settles it first before collecting payments from the rest.